SixArm/rust-101/topics/testing/documentation-testing.md

 * Write the doc tests: Rust doc tests are written as code examples in the documentation of a Rust function or module.
 The code examples should demonstrate the expected behavior of the function or module.

 * Use Rust's testing framework: Rust's testing framework provides a set of macros and functions for writing and running tests.
-The `#[cfg(test)]` attribute is used to indicate that a Rust module contains tests.
+The `#[cfg(test)]` attribute indicates that a Rust module contains tests.

 * Include the doc tests in the documentation: Rust's documentation system will automatically recognize and run the doc tests included in the documentation of a function or module.